 Biting and growling might be just playful until someone gets hurt.
 Keep an eye on your dog and watch how he behaves while biting.
 Does he bite so hard with the intention of hurting you?
 If the answer to this question is yes, then you might be dealing with aggression in dogs.

-Aggressiveness in dogs can result from many things among them the breed of your dog or situation he is it.
+Aggressiveness in dogs can result from many things among them the breed of your dog or the situation he is it.
 Some breeds like the Labrador and Golden Retrievers are common perpetrators of aggression.
 Well, if you have a german shepherd puppy, then aggression should be something to consider.

 When your puppy is exhibiting aggression.
 Growling will also be witnessed and your dog prepares to attack.
 At this point, do not make a move else he is going to bite hard.